percona/repo-config-docs/docs/installing.md

 # Install percona-release

-We recommend to install Percona software using the corresponding package manager for your system:
+We recommend installing Percona software using the corresponding package manager for your system:

 * **apt** for Debian and Ubuntu Linux